BelalElrashidy/Advanced-Data-Mining/README.md

-# Advanced-Data-Mining — Optimization Examples
+# Advanced-Data-Mining — Experimental Data Mining Algorithms

-Small repository with minimal implementations of two population-based optimizers:
+This repository is for experimenting with new data-mining and metaheuristic algorithms.
+It contains minimal, experimental implementations and example runners used to prototype and compare search strategies (for example PSO and SCA) and to collect convergence data for analysis.

+The workspace includes minimal implementations and example runners for several optimizers and local-search methods (organized into subfolders):

-- `PSO.py` — minimal Particle Swarm Optimization (PSO) minimizer
+- `PSO/` — Particle Swarm Optimization implementation and runner
-- `SCA.py` — minimal Sine-Cosine Algorithm (SCA) minimizer
+- `SCA/` — Sine-Cosine Algorithm implementation and runner
-- `run_pso_minimal.py` — runner that applies `PSO` to the Ackley function (2-D)
-- `run_SCA_minimal.py` — runner that applies `SCA` to the Ackley function (2-D)

-Other scripts in the workspace may exist for different experiments.
+- `BPBO/` — (experimental) BPBO implementation and related runners
+- `HillClimb/` — simple hill-climbing / local search utilities
+- `Gen/` — experimental genetic / generational algorithms and runner

+Each folder contains a small, focused implementation and one or more example runner scripts you can execute to reproduce experiments.

 ## Quick start